Supporting existing kiritaki (clients) through the transition

 We will work with suppliers and providers to transition existing kiritaki to services under the new Sensitive Claims Service contract at the next check-in or reporting point in the recovery plan for the kiritaki (subsequently referred to as 'transition point').
 This will include confirming services and hours available through a new purchase order.

-Where suppliers and providers do not intend to deliver services under the new Sensitive Claims Service contract
+Where suppliers and providers are not delivering services under the new Sensitive Claims Service contract

-Where a supplier is intending to deliver services under the Sensitive Claims Service contract, but a provider isn’t
+Where a supplier is delivering services under the Sensitive Claims Service contract, but a provider isn’t

-As a supplier, you will need to ensure all kiritaki receiving services under your ISSC contract have been transitioned to another provider if their current provider is not intending to deliver services under the new Sensitive Claims Service contract from 1 December 2024.
+As a supplier, you will need to ensure all kiritaki receiving services under your ISSC contract have been transitioned to another provider if their current provider is not intending to deliver services under the new Sensitive Claims Service contract.

 Kiritaki must be involved in choosing another provider.
 There needs to be a handover process or meeting between the two providers to ensure a seamless transition for kiritaki.